Office of Housing & Homeless Prevention

 Opportunity to Comment

-Thurston County is receiving public comment on the Assessment of Fair Housing and the 2023-2027 Consolidated Plan.
+Thurston County is receiving public comment on the 2023-2027 Consolidated Plan and the 2023 Annual Action Plan.
 The county expects to receive annual federal funding to be used in activities to include providing affordable housing, maintaining a suitable living environment and expanding economic opportunities countywide.
-The Assessment of Fair Housing provides an analysis of fair housing disparities within the county in order to inform goals and priorities to address those issues.
 The Consolidated Plan suggests policy direction for the county’s activities during the five-year period.

 Funding & Request for Proposals